alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_offline_impl.md

 state=af0ifjsldkj
 ```

-#### Authorization Code Validation
+### Authorization Code Validation

-In the offline scenario the third party application is not able to pass the authorization code to it's server to perform a get token request so it has to rely on a successful response to confirm that the user is still authenticated.
+Whilst offline it is not possible to complete an authorization code flow by performing a get token request.
+As a result the third party application must rely on a successful response to confirm that the user is still authenticated.

-In a break with the OpenID Connect specification it may also perform further validation by inspection of the authorization code which currently uses a JWT format.
+However in contravention of the OpenID Connect specification the third party application may perform further validation of the response by inspection of the returned authorization code.
+This code is returned as a signed JWT comprising a Base64URL encoded header, JSON object and signature separated by . characters.
+This is described further below.

-##### Header
+#### Header

 Decoding the first element of the JWT reveals the following header: